Walton Baby Abandoned At Christmas — What Happened to Christopher Noel?

 Walton Police Chief Paul Peterson raced to the scene.
 He recognized the baby was in severe distress and turned the infant upside down to open up the baby’s airways.
 It was he who dubbed the abandoned infant “Chris Noel.”

 The Walton Emergency Squad acted with efficiency.
 Pediatrician Dr. Gary Preiser of Delaware Valley Hospital arrived and supervised the emergency care of the baby.
-Mrs. Carl Beardslee, along with Nurses Cecilia Kilmer and Betty Murphy, stood vigil over their tiny charge in the hospital’s nursery.
+Mrs. Carl Beardslee, along with Nurses Cecelia Kilmer and Betty Murphy, stood vigil over their tiny charge in the hospital’s nursery.
 They all did the right thing.

 Sally Campbell, then the county’s Child Protective Service Supervisor, appeared and began to guide baby Chris through the county bureaucracy.